 If you are beginning your undergraduate studies and interested in a career in elementary education, visit the BS in elementary education foundations program.

-Teaching Elementary Education graduates found full-time teaching positions within a year of graduation (2018-19 COHORT)
+Elementary Education MEd graduates found full-time teaching positions within a year of graduation (2021-22 cohort)

 Students starting the program without a BS in Elementary Education Foundations from the University of Minnesota: